 Of the many websites we’ve built for businesses, we’ve only used video a handful of times and each time it’s been for maximum impact.

 Video for impact: The Bike Experience

 The Bike Experience is a charity that helps disabled former motorcyclists ride a motorbike again.
 But somehow just saying that wasn’t enough, and didn’t convey the essence, the true emotion involved.

 For their website, video was the only way to get it across in a few seconds – to see what the charity does.
-So visitors to the Bike Experience website are greeted with a three minute, professionally produced video.
+So visitors to the Bike Experience website (no longer available 2020) are greeted with a three minute, professionally produced video.

 In three minutes it tells the inspiring story of the founder’s battle after an accident left him in a wheelchair, to how the charity now helps others overcome similar battles.